 The University Accounting Office strives to maximize customer satisfaction.
-Our customers include the vendors from whom the campus community purchases goods and services, as well as the faculty and staff that we service on a daily basis for travel reimbursement, long distance telephone and photocopy pin codes, use of the SUNY BI Web accounting application, and paycheck distribution.
+Our customers include the vendors from whom the campus community purchases goods and services, as well as the faculty and staff that we service on a daily basis for travel reimbursement, long distance telephone and photocopy pin codes and use of the SUNY BI Web accounting application.